whileseated/call_the_shots/README.md

 In short, **each ReadMe file should (when uploaded to an llm) create a single file that can then be used to create a terminal-based app for locally viewing every shot videos via command-line.** Each ReadMe has been tested, and the output code has been verified as working.

-Upload a ReadMe to the corresponding LLM and prompt it to accurately generate the python script while specifically adhering to every detail in the ReadMe.
-Be sure to include the desired output filename in your prompt, like this: `Can you please complete a python script based on data_manager.md that includes every single feature and adheres with great detail to every single item expressed in the readme?
-There's no need to include inline comments in the python script either, as we have the readme for explanation.
+To begin, we'll start with creating a csv that includes player names and their corresponding ID.
+The process for creating the csv-generating script is exactly the same for all seven scripts.
+Upload the readme to the corresponding LLM and prompt it to accurately generate the python script while specifically adhering to every detail in the ReadMe, like this: `Please create a python script based on 01_README_create_field_csv.md that includes every single feature and adheres with great detail to every single item expressed in the ReadMe.
 In your final output, create a copyable python codeblock.`

+Save those scripts according to these tables, below.

 | ReadMe File | LLM model (tested) | Output File |
 |------------------------------|----------------------|---------------|